TianyiTimothy/AnimalsShelterFinder/README.md

 - Bernie who spared no effort to guide the paper work.

-  👆Shouted to my professors at Humber College!👆
+  👆Shout out to my professors at Humber College!👆